pavelloz/webpack-tailwindcss/README.md

 ## Usage

 1) To use this template, click "Use this template" green button in the top right.
+If you prefer git clone, use `git clone --depth 1` to dont clone history :)
 2) Install dependencies - `npm install`
 3) Configure where your views are in [postcss.config.js](https://github.com/pavelloz/webpack-tailwindcss-purgecss/blob/master/postcss.config.js).